zeta-chain/protocol-contracts/v2/docs/src/contracts/evm/GatewayEVM.sol/contract.GatewayEVM.md

 ### execute

-Executes an authenticated call to a destination address without ERC20 tokens.
+Executes a call to a destination address without ERC20 tokens.

 *This function can only be called by the TSS address and it is payable.*